johankraft/STM32L4-VCP-Streaming/README.md

 With this demo I was able to achive 210 KB/s and with very low overhead (< 1%) thanks to using DMA to offload the CPU.
 Note that the initial version of this demo does not contain TraceRecorder, so the tests have been made using dummy data.
 Need to add that and modularize the UART/DMA code as a new streamport module.

 To measure the overhead, I used two tasks.
 The TX task send data every 10 ms and runs on high priority.
 The BG task runs on lower priority and updates a counter (bg_counter) as fast as possible for 5 seconds (until a breakpoint is hit).
-I then save the bg_counter.
-I repeated this experiment with different transmission rates and also without sending any data (the baseline).
+The more time spent in the TX task (and in related ISRs), the less runtime for the BG task.
+I checked the data rate reported by Tracealyzer and when reaching the breakpoint I noted the bg_counter value.
+This experiment was repeated with a different number of bytes (sent every 10 ms) and also tested the "baseline" case where no data was sent.

 This resulted in the following data: